-This new knowledge began separating man from nature by creating individual identity through Reason.
-That was a great shift in consciousness that lead to the evolution from the magical/mythical way of thinking to the mental age.
+This new knowledge began separating man from nature by creating individual identity through Reason, and this great shift in consciousness lead to the evolution from the magical/mythical conception of things to the mental age.
 Art was the perfect tool for the collective sharing of that understanding.

 Abstract art is free from fixed meanings.
-Instead of creating a representation based on pre-given conceptions like in conceptual or figurative art, abstract art is open to fuse subject and object as one.
-So we understand that we can transcend the fixed meanings and be one with the world again.
+Instead of creating a representation based on pre-given conceptions like in conceptual or figurative art, abstract art is open to interpretation.
+Each person gives their own meaning to what they see.
+Subject and object are fused as one.
+When we see that, we understand that we can transcend the fixed meanings and be one with the world again.

-We should break down all we have been through so we can reach the understanding that we should go back to origin, where everything is integrated.
-It may seem paradoxical this breaking down of things in order to evolve, but actually this notion of going back and forth in time does not exist.
+We should break down all we have been through so we can reach the understanding that we should go back to the origin, where everything is integrated.
+It may seem paradoxical, this breaking down of things in order to evolve, but actually this notion of going back and forth in time does not exist.

 Man’s first sensation of time came from the earth’s movements of the night sky that were measured to order and understand the rhythm and dynamics of nature.
 The dualization of time (night/day) brought to the dualization of space (near/far).
 Space was then created by our notion of time.
 For example, the time it takes to go from one place to another.
 So in this way the progressive, spatial, notion of time came to be.

 We have the need to concentrate our attention on a certain thought to make it real.
-If we concentrate our attention on a thought, like faith in religion, or a concept in art, we can channel our energy and it may bring to an awakening.
+If we concentrate our attention on a thought, like faith in religion, or a concept in art, we can channel our energy and it may bring to a new mindset.
 Like in a Rothko piece, for example, the forms brings us in touch with our inner selves and this thought may bring us to an awakening.

 We are all instruments for creating reality.
 That is why we should do so.
-Time projected and seen as a chronological and spatial conception lead us to anxiety and the feeling that we will never reach what we are searching for.
-This notion of time is an obstacle to the perception of the timeless and aperspectival universe that is the integral.
+Time projected and seen as a chronological order lead us to anxiety and the feeling that we will never reach what we are searching for.
+This notion of time is an obstacle to the perception of the timeless and spaceless universe that is the integral.
 We should perceive time as a quality or intensity in order to reconnect with nature.